 Friendship: Strengthening Women, Warming the World

-Dr. Kathleen Lalande began the 2019 Annual Women’s Seminar with a overarching scientific definition of friendship, “friendship is a long term positive relationship that requires cooperation.”
+Dr. Kathleen Lalande began the 2019 Annual Women’s Seminar with an overarching scientific definition of friendship, “friendship is a long-term positive relationship that requires cooperation.”
 This definition was an opening to an in-depth look at the different challenges to friendship versus the myriad of benefits that also come with this important aspect of our humanity.

 Dr. Kathleen Lalande is a therapist, professor, and researcher.
 She received her Ph.D. in Clinical Psychology from Columbia University in New York City in 2007 and is a registered psychologist in Ontario.
 She is a research fellow at the Heart Institute and a clinical supervisor at the University of Ottawa.

-Friendship is hard work and despite all our best efforts most of us only have up to five close friends.
+Friendship is challenging work and despite all our best efforts most of us only have up to five close friends.
 Dr. Lalande provided four key tips to nurture and strengthen friendship:

 - Pray for your friends